Ali Kazi: Early life and education

 He was born in a political and media business family of Hyderabad, Sindh and is the youngest son of Muhammad Akber Kazi, a former Home minister for the province of Sindh.

 Journalistic career

 Ali Kazi is a senior journalist.
-He was editor of the Sindhi newspaper Daily Kawish and the erstwhile CEO of the Sindhi private television Kawish Television Network (KTN).
+He was editor of the Sindhi newspaper Daily Kawish and the CEO of the Sindhi private television Kawish Television Network (KTN).
 He had hosted a program aired on KTN News Opinion with Ali Kazi.

 He started his journalistic career at the age of 21 years.
 In 1990, along with his elder brother Aslam Akbar Kazi, he launched Daily Kawish as a morning newspaper from Hyderabad.
 In 2002 Kawish group launched the first Sindhi language satellite channel KTN and Kazi became its CEO.
 This media group has now three channels; KTN News, KTN Entertainment and Kashish Music Channel.

 Social activities

 Kazi called for Sindhi Topi Day to be celebrated on 6 December 2009 in response to criticism by TV anchor Dr Shahid Masood of the then President of Pakistan Asif Ali Zardari for wearing the Sindhi cap on foreign visits.
 The day was celebrated throughout Sindh.

 In January 2010, during a dry season, Ali Kazi, along with other people, went on to throw flowers in Indus River and prayed for recovery of the dry river.